 The term ‘macroeconomics’ is not that old, dating back to the 1940s.
 However, the core concepts in macroeconomics like unemployment, inflation, prices, growth, and trade have been in the focus of study for much longer.
 These topics have concerned economists right from the beginning, though the specialized studies started in the 20th and 21st centuries.

-Macroeconomics, as we know it today in its modern form, is defined as starting with John Maynard Keynes, and his book ‘The General Theory of Employment, Interest, and Money’ that was published in 1936.
+Macroeconomics, as we know it today in its modern form, emerged with John Maynard Keynes, and his book ‘The General Theory of Employment, Interest, and Money’, as mentioned above, which was published in 1936.
 Keynes offered an explanation for the consequence of the Great Depression when goods were not being sold and workers were left unemployed.
 His theory tried to explain the circumstances and why the markets might not clear.

 Before Keynes’ theories became popular, economists could not generally differentiate between microeconomics and macroeconomics.
-The same microeconomic laws of supply and demand that operate in individual goods markets were understood to interact between individual markets to bring the economy into a general equilibrium, as described by Leon Walras.
+The same microeconomic laws of supply and demand that operate in individual goods markets were understood to interact between individual markets to bring the economy into a general equilibrium, as described by Leon Walras, the French mathematical economist.

 The link between goods markets and large-scale financial variables such as price levels and interest rates was explained through the unique role that money plays in the economy as a medium of exchange by economists such as Knut Wicksell, Irving Fisher, and Ludwig von Mises.